 - Needle cricothyrotomy is a difficult and hazardous procedure that is to be used only in extraordinary circumstances as defined below.
 The rationale for this procedure must be documented in the patient care report, and submitted for review to the EMS Medical Director within 24 hours. - Due to the funnel-shaped, rostral, highly compliant larynx of a pediatric patient, cricothyrotomy is an extremely difficult procedure to successfully perform.
-As such, every effort should be made to effectively oxygenate the patient before attempting needle cricothyrotomy. - A standardized, pre-prepared kit is recommended, and can be assembled using common airway equipment.
+As such, every effort should be made to effectively oxygenate the patient before attempting needle cricothyrotomy. - This protocol is considered optional, and may not be adopted by all EMS Medical Directors or by all EMS agencies. - A standardized, pre-prepared kit is recommended, and can be assembled using common airway equipment.
 An example is given below.
-Kit selection may vary and should be approved by the individual agency Medical Director. - Example: - o 14 ga and 16 ga catheter over needle - o 10 mL syringe - o 15 mm endotracheal tube adaptor from 3.0 or 3.5 ETT - Oxygen tubing and 3 way stop cock
+Kit selection may vary and should be approved by the individual agency Medical Director. - Example of kit: - o 14 ga. and 16 ga. catheter over needle - o 3 mL syringe - 15 mm endotracheal tube adaptor that fits the 3 mL syringe used by agency (syringe barrel sizes vary)

-A life-threatening condition exists AND adequate oxygenation and ventilation cannot be accomplished by other less invasive means.
+A life-threatening condition exists AND adequate oxygenation and ventilation cannot be accomplished by other less invasive means for patients < 12 years old.

-• If patient can be ventilated and oxygenated by less invasive means
+If patient can be ventilated and oxygenated by less invasive means

 - 1. Ensure patent upper airway with placement of an oral airway and nasal airway, unless contraindicated. - 2.
-Open pre-prepared kit, attach angiocath to syringe, and aspirate 1-2 cc of saline into syringe - 3.
+Open pre-prepared kit, attach angiocath to syringe, and aspirate 1-2 mL of saline into syringe - 3.
 Prepare skin using aseptic solution - 4.
 Insert the IV catheter through the skin and cricothyroid membrane into the trachea.
 Direct the needle at a 45° angle caudally (toward the feet).
 When the needle penetrates the trachea a "pop" will be felt. - 5.
 Aspirate with the syringe.
 If air is retuned easily or bubbles are seen (with saline), the needle is in the trachea. - 6.
 Advance the catheter over the needle while holding the needle in position, then withdraw needle after catheter is advanced flush to skin. - 7.
-Attach the 15 mm adaptor to the needle hub - 8.
-Oxygenate the patient with bag-valve-mask device using the 15 mm adaptor.
-Provide high flow oxygen - 9.
+Remove the plunger and attach the 3 mL syringe to the catheter hub - 8.
+Attach the 15 mm adaptor to the needle hub - 9.
+Oxygenate the patient with bag-valve-mask device using the 15 mm adaptor provide high flow oxygen. - 10.
 Confirm and document catheter placement by: - a.
 ETCO2 device - b.
-Rising pulse oximetry - 10.
-Do not let go of catheter, there is no reliable way to secure it in place, and it is only a temporizing measure until a definitive airway can be established at the hospital - 11.
-Observe for subcutaneous air, which may indicate tracheal injury or extra- tracheal catheter position - 12.
+Rising pulse oximetry - 11.
+Do not let go of catheter and be careful not to kink the catheter.
+There is no reliable way to secure it in place, and it is only a temporizing measure until a definitive airway can be established at the hospital - 12.
+Observe for subcutaneous air, which may indicate tracheal injury or extra-tracheal catheter position - 13.
 Continually reassess oxygenation and catheter position.